kosukeimai/dynCluster/README.md

     ```
   + Note that this toy example runs on **t2.micro** instances on AWS, which is available as a [free tier](https://aws.amazon.com/free/).

-5. To assess the performace of dynCluster, we created product-trade heatmaps based on the "true" cluster membership data above and the estimated dyadic cluster membership from dynCluster.
+5. To assess the performace of dynCluster, we created product-trade heatmaps based on the "true" cluster membership data above and the estimated output from dynCluster.

     + A side-by-side comparison of the two heatmaps show that the composition of product trade is very similar.
 This suggests that dynCluster did well in recovering the original clusters.